 Some of Hinduism’s interpretations assert that these deities are gods in their own right.
 Other interpretations assert that these deities are just different aspects of one Supreme Being, “like a single beam of light separated into colors by a prism” Hindu views on monotheism.
 This supreme being is thus a godhead of the different deities.

 Again other interpretations of Hinduism do not worship different deities at all, but only one god.
 Again other interpretations assert that there is no god at all.
 They are sometimes called atheist.
 However, since these interpretations still believe in the supra-system that ensures Samsara and Karma.
 Hence, these belief systems are not atheist in the sense of this book.

 ScriptureHinduism uses several sacred texts, the oldest of which are the Veda scriptures.
 These were probably compiled from oral traditions by priests and poets between 1750 and 500 BCE Hindu scriptures.
 They include the Vedas and the Upanishads, and, by some accounts, the Bhagavad Gita and Agamas (ibid).
+These texts can be found online.
 The Bhagavad Gita are part of the Mahabharata, a larger work that is attributed to Vyasa, a mythical sage Vyasa.
 The Laws of Manu are said to come directly from the first human being, Manu.
 They can be found online.
 It is disputed to what degree the Laws on Manu reflect the “true Hinduism”.
 However, we find that de facto, these laws often correspond to popular opinion.
 We will thus refer to these laws in this book as part of Hinduism.